 Under Provincial and Federal regulatory measures, effluent from the mine's Tailings Management Area may be discharged (controlled release) through the Polishing Pond to receiving waters (Tributary to Gills Pond Brook) provided it meets stringent criteria.
-During 2012, there were 14 separate Discharge Periods.
+During 2013, there were seven separate Discharge Periods.
 The number of days discharging each month and the Average Daily Discharge are summarized in Table 2.

-Month 2012 # of Days Discharging Average Daily Discharge (m 3 /day)
+Month 2013 # of Days Discharging Average Daily Discharge (m 3 /day)

-January 0 0
+January 15 2,624

 February 0 0

 March 0 0

-April 12 10,403
+April 16 5,722

-May 18 10,038
+May 31 19,039

-June 30 12,452
+June 30 18,248

-July 21 11,652
+July 31 18,450

-August 21 8,235
+August 24 13,107

-September 30 14,592
+September 25 14,148

-October 23 13,577
+October 15 7,525

-November 30 13,608
+November 28 15,838

-December 21 8,404
+December 18 9,641

-Figure 3 illustrates the Total Daily Discharge from Polishing Pond in relation to the Average Daily Stage or Water Level in the receiving waters, Tributary to Gills Pond Brook.
+- Figure 3 illustrates the Total Daily Discharge from Polishing Pond in relation to the Average Daily Stage or Water Level in the receiving waters, Tributary to Gills Pond Brook.
 Increases in Stage above normal baseline levels are quite evident during discharge periods.
 The peaks during January, February and March are the result of the backwater effect due to in-stream icing conditions.
 Other peaks are the result of significant precipitation/runoff events.
 Please note that the stage illustrated on this graph is the Average Daily Stage, which is different than the hourly stage measurements illustrated and discussed in Section 4.1; some of the extreme high and low hourly values are normalized in the average.
+The stage data is raw data that is transmitted via satellite and published on our web page.
+It has not been corrected for backwater effect.
+Water Survey of Canada is responsible for QA/QC of water quantity data.
+Corrected data can be obtained upon request.